Skip to Content

 A tiny hole that you may not have seen a branch made that will soon become a larger rip by the wind.
 Check your tunnel regularly, making sure to repair any holes using repair tape.

-If the hole is small, using a small piece of tape on your tunnel’s interior and exterior will be sufficient.
+If the hole is small, using small tape on your tunnel’s interior and exterior will be sufficient.
 The same will work for larger rips; however, we recommend placing two pieces of tape on the interior and exterior in an X.

 The polythene cover may be quite thick and high-quality, but there’s only so much it can take.
-So a key factor to keep in mind to make certain that your polytunnel achieves its longevity is cleaning.
+So cleaning is a key factor to keep in mind to ensure that your Polytunnel achieves its longevity.

-Performing regular cleaning practices and scheduling them can help keep polytunnel covers in good order, create good hygiene and ensure that they will last for years.
+Performing regular cleaning practices and scheduling them can help keep polytunnel covers in good order, create good hygiene, and ensure they will last for years.

-As the plastic starts to age, at some point, it will start to ‘give.’
-Regular maintenance, such as cleaning, will keep your polytunnel in pristine condition and make a huge difference in how long it will last.
-So be sure to give your polytunnel a thorough cleaning inside and out every year.
+As the plastic starts to age, at some point, it will begin to ‘give.’
+Regular maintenance, such as cleaning, will keep your Polytunnel in pristine condition and make a huge difference in how long it will last.
+So be sure to clean your Polytunnel inside and out thoroughly every year.

 Children And Pets might have to be steered away from polytunnels to extend their life expectancy.

-We can all agree that having a dog or cat can be a wonderful addition to our families.
+We all agree that having a dog or cat can be a wonderful family addition.
 However, when it comes to the lifespan of your tunnel, cat claws and pets running in and out, with a combination of excited and playful children, can spell disaster.

 You may have taught your children to be very careful and respect the area around your tunnel.
 Their friends, however, may not be.
 Therefore, your best option would be to make the area out of bounds.